1975 French Open – Women's singles

 Defending champion Chris Evert defeated Martina Navratilova in the final, 2–6, 6–2, 6–1 to win the women's singles tennis title at the 1975 French Open.
 It was her second French Open singles title and her third major singles title overall.
+The final was the first of 22 meetings at the majors between Evert and Navratilova.

 Seeds

 The seeded players are listed below.
 Chris Evert is the champion; others show the round in which they were eliminated.